 Looking for guides on how to use our 3D Scanners, different CAD programs or other useful tips related to 3D printing?
 You can find that and more in our 3D Print Prep & Repair hub.

 ORIENTATIONS & CONSULTATIONS

 3D printing orientations are mandatory for everyone, including faculty, planning to use any 3D printing services.
-They will be held twice a day for the first three weeks of the semester, then on various days until the end of October.
-Students and faculty can sign up for 3D printing orientations via the LibCal appointment list or by clicking the “Mandatory Orientation” button on this webpage.
-Due to this high volume of orientations, we will not be holding class orientations for the semester.
+Students and faculty can sign up for 3D printing orientations via the LibCal orientation page or by clicking the “Mandatory Orientation” button on this webpage.
+Due to our new policy and orientation structure, we will no longer be holding class orientations.